Slushi-Github/hxCompileU/README.md

 # HxCompileU
 ![mainImage](https://github.com/Slushi-Github/hxCompileU/blob/main/docs/readme/MainImage.png)

-Using this small utility you can compile code from Haxe to PowerPC and finally the Nintendo Wii U using [DevKitPro](https://devkitpro.org/) and [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP), for creating homebrew for the Wii U.
+Using this small utility you can compile code from Haxe to PowerPC and finally the Nintendo Wii U using [DevKitPro](https://devkitpro.org/) and [reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP), for creating homebrew for the Wii U.

-Currently supported libraries to be used in conjunction with HxCompileU:
+Officially there are supported libraries to be used in conjunction with HxCompileU:

 - [HxU_WUT](https://github.com/Haxe-WiiU/HxU_WUT): the toolchain or SDK used to create homebrew on the Wii U.
 - [HxU_LibNotifications](https://github.com/Haxe-WiiU/HxU_LibNotifications): a library to create notifications on the Wii U (Useful for mostly plugins).